-I have assumed that replacement window/door units were installed to a guaranteed standard and in line with regulations in force at the time.
+I have assumed that replacement window/door units were installed to a guaranteed standard and in accordance with regulations in force at that time.
 This should be confirmed.
+It is unlikely that the first floor window units will comply with current regulation standards.

-I have assumed that buildings insurance has been/will be obtained under normal terms.
-This can be confirmed.
+I have assumed that building insurance has been/will be obtained under normal terms.
+This should be confirmed.

-Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.
+Where items of maintenance or repair have been identified, particularly any issues categorised as a 2 or a 3, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.